wadmiraal/wadmiraal.net/jekyll-src/_posts/2013-02-26-go-make-your-own-framework.markdown

 ---
-title: "Go make your own bloody framework"
+title: "Go make your own framework"
 description: "Why creating your own framework will help you become a better programmer."
 layout: post
 tags: